Harmful Digital Communications (1.5 hrs CPD)

 Live stream or CPD compliant recording:

-This webinar is available as a live stream or you can view it as an on-demand CPD product.
-You will be sent the on-demand link one week after the live event.
+This webinar is available as a live stream.
+If you have registered but are unable to attend on the day you will be sent the on-demand link approximately one week after the live event.

 Group Bookings: please contact Lisa Mills.